jntesteves/dot-slash-make/README.md

 * `DSM_SKIP_SHELL_UPGRADE=1`: Don't call function `upgrade_to_better_shell` on sourcing the script.
 You may want to skip this variable as this side effect is often desirable, and this function never aborts on failure
 * `DSM_SKIP_CLI_OPTIONS=1`: Don't parse CLI option flags, as that will abort the program on unknown options
 * `DSM_SKIP_CLI_VARIABLES=1`: Don't parse CLI variable overrides, as that can abort the program on invalid arguments.
-You may want to skip this variable when the default behavior of parsing variables from the command-line is desired
+You may want to skip this variable when the default behavior of parsing variables from the command line is desired

 ```shell
 # Source dot-slash-make.sh with no side effects